-- Create groups of 5-7 people and clearly articulate the scope of 01 the food system for this assignment - In break-out groups, ask participants to brainstorm 02 factors which are driving change in the food system.

-Ask group members to contribute drivers from different 03 categories in the STEEPLE acronym: social, technological, economic, environmental, political, legal and ethical
+- O1 Create groups of 5-7 people and clearly articulate the scope of the food system for this assignment - O2 In break-out groups, ask participants to brainstorm factors which are driving change in the food system. - Ask group members to contribute drivers from different categories in the STEEPLE acronym: social, technological, economic, environmental, political, legal and ethical shape the food system

-- Get members of the group to write down these drivers on post it 04 notes.
-Make sure participants write down one driver per post-it. - Try to cluster the drivers within each of the categories, what 05 themes seem to emerge?
+- Get members of the group to write down these drivers on post it notes.
+Make sure participants write down one driver per post-it. - Try to cluster the drivers within each of the categories, what themes seem to emerge?